Blog

 Don’t skimp on investing in cybersecurity

-At Right Networks, we occasionally hear owners of accounting firms say they just don’t want to spend the money to secure their firms.
+At Rightworks, we occasionally hear owners of accounting firms say they just don’t want to spend the money to secure their firms.
 They’d rather invest in some other area.
 Apparently, other small business owners feel the same way.
 But that’s such a misguided and dangerous stance to take.
 Everyone has a limited budget, but security is not the area to skimp on in order to save money.

 First of all, cybersecurity doesn’t have to be expensive.
 The right hosting provider will secure all of the applications you run in the cloud and the data you store in those applications.
 That same provider can provide protection for the devices you and your employees use to do your jobs every day.
 Plus, a good partner can train your employees to avoid cyberattacks.
 You can get all of that for a monthly payment that’s easy to work into your budget.